TaskRatchet/clients/apps/TaskRatchet.com/site/help/faq.md

 ### Does TaskRatchet support PayPal?

-No, but email me at support@taskratchet.com anyway to let me know you're missing it!
-I'll probably also ask you where you're located and if there are any other payment methods that might work for you.
+No, but send an email to support@taskratchet.com anyway to let us know you wish we did!
+Also include where you're located and if there are any other payment methods that might work for you.

 ## Account Management